ppy/osu-wiki/wiki/Beatmapping/osu!mania_10K_plus_playstyles/en.md

 ![](img/10K8K-keys.png)

-**10K8K** or **8K10K** is an 18-key playstyle similar to [10K](#10K), but includes 8 additional keys positioned above or below the 4 outermost keys on each side of the stage.
+**10K8K** is an 18-key playstyle similar to [10K](#10K), but includes 8 additional keys positioned above or below the 4 outermost keys on each side of the stage.
 The additional keys are not interleaved; they are either all outside or all inside respective to the group of keys that they were positioned above or below.

-This playstyle is also referred to as "4K10K4K".
+This playstyle is also referred to as "4K10K4K" or "8K10K".

 ![](img/10K8K-hands.png)